Skip to main content

 2 pounds winter squash, peeled, seeded, and cut into 2-inch cubes (4 generous cups)

-2 pears, peeled, cored, and diced, or 1 can (15 ounces) sliced pears, drained and chopped
+2 pears, peeled, cored, and chopped, or 1 can (15 ounces) sliced pears, drained

 2 Tablespoons peeled and chopped fresh ginger, or 1 teaspoon powdered ginger